Skip Navigation and Go To Content

 Procedures regarding the use of facilities are detailed in HOOP 11, Use of University Facilities and HOOP 211, Special Use Facilities.

-Employees and students or registered employee and student organizations may petition, post signs, distribute literature, set up tables and exhibits or peacefully demonstrate on property owned or controlled by the University, provided that the posting of signs and the setting up of tables and exhibits requires the prior authorization of the Vice President and Chief Auxiliary Enterprises Officer.
+Employees and students or registered employee and student organizations may petition, post signs, distribute literature, set up tables and exhibits or peacefully demonstrate on property owned or controlled by the University, provided that the posting of signs and the setting up of tables and exhibits requires the prior authorization of the Vice President Facilities, Planning, Engineering and Auxiliary Enterprises.
 All such activities are subject to the restrictions in Section III.A above.

 D. Regulation of Off-Campus Speakers